-- Do not run or yell in locker rooms or building hallways. - Do not change clothes in restroom stalls. - Turn off showers when finished. - Provide your identification promptly and respectfully if asked by any Cal Poly staff.
-Also respond to their request respectfully. - Do not eat in the locker room or store food in lockers to avoid rats and ants. - Do not place any stickers on or write on the lockers.
-Do not kick or abuse lockers. - Any abuse of Cal Poly facilities or equipmentcould result in loss of PE privileges and ultimately in a 'No Credit' assessment and possible removal from IPoly.
+- No running or yelling inside of the buildings. - Do not change clothes in restroom stalls. - Turn off showers when finished. - Provide your identification promptly and respectfully if asked by any Cal Poly staff.
+Also respond to their request respectfully. - No eating and no food storage anywhere in the PE failicy. - Do not place any stickers on or write on the lockers.
+Do not kick or abuse lockers.

+• Any abuse of Cal Poly facilities/equipmentcould result in loss of PE privileges, a 'No Credit' assessment, and possible removal from IPoly.